 The Best Soap for Footballers: Grass, Mud and Communal Showers

 The best soap for footballers is a gentle, superfatted bar that washes away pitch mud, ground-in grass and sweat without stripping your skin, backed by a rinse-free spray for away games with no facilities.
-The CSH Athlete Soap Bar is your thorough shower cleanse after every match and training session, and Full Guard HOCl Spray is the rapid freshen-up for grassroots pitches and away trips where a shower simply is not an option.
+The CSH Athlete Soap Bar is your thorough shower cleanse after every match and training session, and Full Guard HOCl Spray is the rapid rinse-free fix for grassroots pitches and away trips where a shower simply is not an option.

 Football is a mud, grass and sweat sport, and it treats your skin accordingly.
 You slide across wet pitches, you get grass and dirt ground into your legs and arms, you sweat through a full ninety plus training, and half the time you finish up in a shared changing-room shower or with no shower at all.
 On top of that, football kit has a funk all of its own.
 A good cleansing routine is what stands between all that and clean, comfortable skin.
 Here is how to sort it.